preloader

 11

-The person whose data is processed by the organizer also has the right to lodge a complaint with the President of the Office for Personal Data Protection if this person considers that the processing of their data violates the provisions of the GDPR.
+The person whose data is being processed by the organizer also has the right to file a complaint with the President of the Personal Data Protection Office if they believe that the organizer’s processing of their data violates the provisions of the GDPR.

 arrow